Updated October 13, 2023

-In this article, we are discussing on a string to an array.
-To do this, we are using the split() function for converting a string to an array.
+In this article, we are discussing a string to an array.
+To do this, we use the split() function to convert a string to an array.
 Now let us see below how to convert a single string to an array of characters, but we will use a simple function instead of the split() function in the below example.

-def split_str(s): return [c for c in s] s = 'Educba Training' print("The given string is as follows:") print(s) print("The string converted to characters are as follows:") print(split_str(s))
+def string_to_array(s): return [c for c in s] s = 'Educba Training' print("The given string is as follows:") print(s) print("The string converted to array is as follows:") print(string_to_array(s))

-Now let us see how to use the split() function to split the string to array in the below example that is demonstrated as below:
+Let us see how to use the split() function to split the string to an array in the example below.

 t = "Educba Training" print("The given strings is as follows:") print(t) x = t.split() print("The array of strings after using split function:") print(x)

-Suppose if we have CSV strings, then also we can apply a split() function to these strings and obtain the array of strings, but we have to specify the separator of each string as “,.”
+If we have CSV strings, we can also apply a split() function to these strings and obtain the array of strings, but we have to specify the separator of each string as “,.”

-Let us see an example below with CSV formatted string and converted to an array of strings using the same split() function.
+Let us see an example below with a CSV formatted string converted to an array of strings using the same split() function.

 str1 = "Educba, Training, with, article, on, Python" print("The given csv string is as follows:") print(str1) str2 = str1.split(",") print("The csv string is converted to array of string using split is as follows:") print(str2)

-In the above program, we can see str1 holds the CSV formatted string, which means comma-separated string, so to obtain the array of the string; first, we have to separate it from comma at each word or string in the given string.
-So when the split() function is applied on such string and we have specified (“,”) comma as delimiter or separator to obtain the array of string.
+In the above program, we can see str1 holds the CSV formatted string, which means comma-separated line, so to obtain the array of the string; first, we have to separate it from the comma at each word or string in the given string.
+So when the split() function is applied on such string, we have specified (“,”) comma as delimiter or separator to obtain the array of string.

-By default, when we specify or apply the split() function on any string, it will by default take “white space” as separator or delimiter.
-Hence if we have any string having any special characters and we want only to extract an array of strings, then we can just specify that special character as delimiter or separator to obtain the array of strings.
-We will see a simple example with some special characters in the given string.
+By default, when we specify or apply the split() function on any string, it will take “white space” as a separator or delimiter.
+Hence, if we have any string having any special characters and we want only to extract an array of strings, then we can specify that special character as a delimiter or separator to obtain the array of strings.
+We will see a simple example with special characters in the given string.
 We need to obtain only the array of strings; then, we can do it again by applying the split() function with delimiter or separator special character in the given string.

 str1 = "Educba #Training #with #article #on #Python" print("The given string with special character is as follows:") print(str1) str2 = str1.split("#") print("The given string is converted to array of string using split() is as follows:") print(str2)

-In the above program, we can see we have a given string with each string having special characters such as a hash (“#”) separated string.
-This string which is stored in the variable “str1” and split function applied on this string with separator or delimiter specified as (“#”), and the result obtained is stored in another string str2.
-This string “str2” contains the array of strings separated by the special characters in the given string.
-Hence the result is as shown in the above screenshot, which has an array of strings from the given string having special characters.
+The program above features a given string containing special characters, such as a hash (“#”) used to separate individual strings.
+This string is stored in the variable “str1,” and the program utilizes the split function with the specified separator or delimiter as (“#”) to separate the string into components.
+The resulting components are stored in another string, “str2”.
+This string “str2” contains strings separated by the special characters in the given string.
+Hence, the result is shown in the above screenshot, which has an array of strings from the given string with special characters.